Unity-Environmental-University/LXD-Documentation/SME Orientation/SME-Orientation-Overview.md

 > **Duration:** 15-20 minutes

 Understand the development process from start to finish, including major milestones, approval gates, weekly workflows, and time commitment expectations.

+### Overview / Script
+It's imperative that course developments continue on time, as we're a centralized crew overseeing all course maintenance and development.
+In a more traditional, distributed model, the hundreds of courses we offer would be overseen and continuously iterated by the faculty.
+But at Unity those courses are overseen by a small number of Learning Designers and other roles on the LXD team.

+Please make sure you're clear on the timeline from day one of development.
+If there are planned events in your future that will complicate parts of that timeline, be upfront so your LXD can schedule around it.

+We use timelines, among other indicators, to assess the health of our projects.
+If you're unable to commit the time necessary to see a project to successful completion, on time, just let us know.
+But otherwise: Please do what you can to meet or even exceed deadlines.

+This section will also go over some of the milestones you will see in your development timeline, as well as the different collaborators who will be brought into the development at those prescribed points.
+Deans, Learning Media Developers, peer LDs reviewing the content...we have a process with several designed touch points to ensure that the course meets our standards, but we also know that letting five or six people loose, at once, on one project is a strong force for nothing getting done.
+So we try to intentionally gate those points to protect the 1:1 collaboration between LXD and SME for significant segments - giving them time and space to innovate before others are brought in to review.

 **Key Concepts:**
 - Timeline varies by course credit and SEBU (8-16 weeks)